The Corporate Transparency Act: How it affects your small business

 As a small business owner, you may be impacted by a new law called the Corporate Transparency Act (CTA) and its corresponding Beneficial Ownership Information reporting requirements.
 Understanding the CTA, what beneficial ownership information is, and how your small business will be affected will help keep your business in compliance to avoid penalties and other consequences.

 Congress passed the Corporate Transparency Act as part of the Anti-Money Laundering Act in 2021 to help law enforcement investigate financial crimes.
 The CTA requires certain businesses to report beneficial ownership information (BOI) to the Financial Crimes Enforcement Network (FinCEN), an agency within the United States Treasury Department.
 The stated purpose of this new requirement is to prevent “bad actors” from hiding their identities through the use of shell companies.

 What businesses are subject to the Corporate Transparency Act?

 All domestic businesses created by registering with a state are subject to the Corporate Transparency Act.
 This includes corporations, LLCs, limited partnerships, and limited liability partnerships (LLPs) to name a few.
 Foreign businesses that make a filing with any state are also subject to the CTA.

 Sole proprietors and general partnerships, which are businesses that are not created by registering with any state, are NOT subject to the Corporate Transparency Act.
 In addition, there are a couple of other exemptions as explained in the next section.

 FinCEN estimates that over 32 million businesses will be required to report Beneficial Ownership Information in the first year of the program.

 What businesses are exempt from the Corporate Transparency Act?

-There are three main categories of businesses that are exempt from Corporate Transparency Act requirements.
+There are two main categories of businesses that are exempt from Corporate Transparency Act requirements.